Daniel Mananta: Personal life

-Romance

-According to Daniel, he started dating later than most – he had his first relationship when he was 17 years old.
+According to Daniel Mananta, he started dating later than most - he had his first relationship when he was 17 years old.
 He was in a brief relationship with Marissa Nasution in 2008; a union that ended in the same year.
 There previously circulated rumours of Daniel with singers Agnes Monica and Sandra Dewi, but these remain unconfirmed.

-He married with Viola Maria from Germany in 2011.
+He married Viola Maria from Germany in 2011, and since then they had 2 children.

-Hobbies

-Reading comics and watching films are two of Daniel’s favorite pastimes.

-Due to his demanding schedule, Daniel gets his film fix by watching on DVDs when he is at home or on the road.
-His batik-print Toyota Alphard even serves as a mobile home theatre.